Rangers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ezequiel Duran and the Texas Rangers take the field on Sunday at Globe Life Field against Shawn Dubin, who is starting for the Houston Astros.
-First pitch is set for 2:35 PM ET.
+Adolis Garcia and the Texas Rangers will meet Kyle Tucker and the Houston Astros on Monday at Globe Life Field, at 2:05 PM ET.

-The Rangers are the favorite in this one, at -140, while the underdog Astros have +115 odds to upset.
-A 9-run total has been set for this contest.
+The Rangers are favored in this one, at -115, while the underdog Astros have -105 odds to play spoiler.
+A 9-run total has been set for the game.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.